-- the Duisburg property (50%), through a joint venture agreement maturing in December 2024 if no sale occurs or a buyout strategy has not been negotiated, - the Stuttgart property (50%), through a joint venture agreement maturing in August 2024 correlated with the senior financing that Management is negotiating to extend, - the Delizy property (50%), through a joint venture agreement maturing in 2029, correlated with the lease liability contract with the senior bank, - the Neu-Isenburg property (50%), through a joint venture agreement maturing in February 2025, and (xiii) the Kosching property (50%), through a joint venture agreement maturing in January 2025.
+- the Duisburg property (50%), through a joint venture agreement maturing in December 2024 if no sale occurs or a buyout strategy has not been negotiated, - the Stuttgart property (50%), through a joint venture agreement maturing in August 2024 correlated with the senior financing.
+Management was finalizing the extension of the debt maturity as at September 30, 2024 and signed it subsequent to quarter end on October 31, 2024.
+New joint venture agreement and financing maturities are now set on February 28, 2026, - the Delizy property (50%), through a joint venture agreement maturing in 2029, correlated with the lease liability contract with the senior bank, - the Neu-Isenburg property (50%), through a joint venture agreement maturing in February 2025.
+Similar to Stuttgart, Management was finalizing the extension of the debt maturity as at September 30, 2024 and signed it subsequent to quarter end on October 31, 2024.
+New joint venture agreement and financing maturities are now set on February 28, 2026, and - the Kosching property (50%), through a joint venture agreement maturing in January 2025.
+An extension of the debt maturity was signed subsequent to quarter end on October 31, 2024.
+New joint venture agreement and financing maturities are now set for February 28, 2026,